brave/browser-laptop/docs/state.md

-    'shutdown.clear-history': boolean, // true to clear history on shutdown 'shutdown.clear-downloads': boolean, // true to clear downloads on shutdown 'shutdown.clear-cache': boolean, // true to clear cache on shutdown 'shutdown.all-site-cookies': boolean, // true to clear all site cookies on shutdown }],
+    'shutdown.clear-history': boolean, // true to clear history on shutdown 'shutdown.clear-downloads': boolean, // true to clear downloads on shutdown 'shutdown.clear-cache': boolean, // true to clear cache on shutdown 'shutdown.clear-all-site-cookies': boolean, // true to clear all site cookies on shutdown }],
   dictionary: {
     locale: string, // en_US, en, or any other locale string